github/docs/content/get-started/onboarding/getting-started-with-github-enterprise-cloud.md

 ## Part 4: Managing security with {% data variables.product.prodname_ghe_cloud %}

 ### Managing security for a single organization
+You can help keep your organization secure by requiring two-factor authentication, configuring security features, reviewing your organization's audit log and integrations, and enabling SAML single sign-on and team synchronization.
 #### 1. Requiring two-factor authentication
 You can view whether your organization members have two-factor authentication enabled and choose to require two-factor authentication in your organization.
 For more information, see "[Requiring two-factor authentication in your organization](/organizations/keeping-your-organization-secure/requiring-two-factor-authentication-in-your-organization)."

 #### 2. Configuring security features for your organization
-You can use a variety of {% data variables.product.prodname_dotcom %} security features, including security policies, dependency graphs, secret scanning and Dependabot security and version updates, to keep your organization secure.
+To keep your organization secure, you can use a variety of {% data variables.product.prodname_dotcom %} security features, including security policies, dependency graphs, secret scanning and Dependabot security and version updates.
 For more information, see "[Securing your organization](/code-security/getting-started/securing-your-organization)" and "[Managing security and analysis settings for your organization](/organizations/keeping-your-organization-secure/managing-security-and-analysis-settings-for-your-organization)."

 #### 3. Reviewing your organization's audit log and integrations
 The audit log for your organization allows you, as an organization owner, to review the actions performed by members of the organization within the last 90 days.
 For more information, see "[Reviewing the audit log for your organization](/organizations/keeping-your-organization-secure/reviewing-the-audit-log-for-your-organization)."